HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 ### Patient Stories and Workflow
 SDOH IG related Patient Stories are available on the Gravity Project Confluence site [here](https://confluence.hl7.org/display/GRAV/Patient+Stories).

-These use cases are represented by workflow diagrams on the [Exchange Workflow Page](exchange_workflow.html)
+These use cases are represented by workflow diagrams on the [Exchange Workflow Page](exchange_workflow.html) with figures that refer to the FHIR Resources used.
+Implementers will also benefit from reviewing the [server capability](artifacts.html#capability-statements) statements for each specific workflow, and the [conformance artifacts](artifacts.html) generally.

 ### Overview
 The basis of the exchange interactions described below is to attempt to ‘close the loop’ between a provider, or other healthcare actor, who makes a request (referral), in FHIR provided as a combination of [SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html)/[SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html), for SDOH services and the request recipient (referral recipient, with various FHIR enabled capabilities and configurations as described below).
 The workflow detailed below provides a vision of how the IG is implemented (including all FHIR Artifacts, such as Capability Statements, Resource profiles, and value sets) to enable back and forth communication.